minhnguyencrypted/cinemax-site/README.md

 ## Project no longer active
 Proposed future upgrades and portings:
-* Port the back-end PHP code to Rust or Python
+* Rewrite Back-end code in Python with Flask
-* Transfer the current CSV-based data to SQL databases (or non-SQL)
+* Transfer the current CSV-based data to SQL databases (MariaDB)
-* Upgrade front-end looks
+* Upgrade front-end looks (W3.CSS so far)
 * Who's interested in WASM btw?

 # The Mall website